-where x, \underline{y} are the variables in the head atom of the rule, $\overrightarrow{B} = B_1, \ldots, B_n$ are the body atoms, and r(x,y') is a variant of the head atom where the least-functional variable has been replaced by a fresh variable y' (see Section 4.3).
-These queries return the number of distinct bindings of the head variables that fulfill the pattern $r(x,y') \wedge \overrightarrow{B}$.
+ant of the head atom where the least functional variable has been replaced by a fresh variable y' (see Sect.
+4.3).
+These queries return the number of distinct bindings of the head variables that fulfill the pattern $r(x, y') \land \overrightarrow{B}$.
 They are used to calculate the confidence of rules.
 The in-memory database first fires a SELECT query on variable x:

-SELECT DISTINCT x WHERE $r(x, y') \land \overrightarrow{B}$
+SELECT DISTINCT x WHERE $r(x, y') \land \vec{B}$